MiloBuwalda/uva-prog-c/info/20 Getting Started.md

 - Read the Syllabus.
 - Read about Acing this course.
-- Have a good look at the 8-week or 16-week schedule.
+- Have a good look at schedule you will follow, the 8-week or the 16-week schedule.
 - Watch the first lecture.
 - Start your first assignment!

+If you get stuck know that there are walkthroughs available for each problem set.
+For an in depth discussion of the lectures, see the sections.

 ## Using Linux machines